etalab/sill.etalab.gouv.fr/README.md

 # Contribute

+The development of this repository happens on [the SourceHut repository](https://git.sr.ht/~etalab/sill.etalab.gouv.fr).
+The code is also published on [GitHub](https://github.com/etalab/sill.etalab.gouv.fr) to reach more developers.

 Your help is welcome.
-You can contribute with bug reports, pull requests or feature requests.
+You can contribute with bug reports, patches, feature requests or general questions by sending an email to `~etalab@lists.sr.ht`.

 ## Translation